51Degrees/documentation/src/concepts/flowelements/flowelement.md

 Results of an **element**'s processing are stored in the @flowdata, keyed on the **element**'s @datakey.
 While not required, it is convention that each **element** has a unique key.
 For example, our "user age" example would likely have the key "user age".

-An **element**'s @elementdatakey contains not just a string key, but the type of @elementdata which the results are.
+An **element**'s @datakey contains not just a string key, but the type of @elementdata which the results are.

 ## Concurrency

 ## Scope

-* multiple pipelines
+An **element** is immutable once created, so the configuration cannot be altered.

+An **element** can be added to any number of @pipelines.
+A @pipeline is merely an organizational layer which instructs **element**'s to carry out processing on a @flowdata, so the **elemement** acts in isolation without the need to reference to the @pipeline.